devarshpatel1506/PlantiX/README.md

-# Goodleaf
+# PlantiX
-> Goodleaf is a project by YSC to help farmers all over the world by bringing them closer to each other.
+> PLANTIX is a project to help farmers all over the world by bringing them closer to each other.

 ## Table of contents
 * [General info](#general-info)